Unity MCP server

 Usage

 2. Start your MCP Client (Claude, Cursor, etc.).
-It should automatically launch the MCP for Unity Server (Python) using the configuration from Installation Step 2.
+It will automatically launch the MCP for Unity Server.

 Troubleshooting